sarahquigley/milk-mustache/_posts/recipes/2016-05-30-lemon-curd-delicious-and-vegan.md

         - 2 tsp (10 ml) natural vanilla essence
         - 2 pinches salt
   method:
+    main:
+      steps:
         - Place coconut cream and lemon zest in a small pot, and whisk together.
         - Separately, mix lemon juice and arrowroot together until you have a smooth suspension without any visible powder
         - Add lemon juice mixture to the coconut cream mixture.
 Add maple syrup and vanilla essence.
 Whisk until well combined.
         - Bring the mixture to a low simmer over a medium heat, whisking constantly.
 Once bubbles form, reduce the heat to medium-low and continue whisking.
 Occasionally scrape the bottom of the pot with a spoon or spatula to ensure the curd isn’t sticking.
         - When the curd is thick and wobbly, forming soft peaks when you spoon some over the top of the mixture, remove from the heat and leave to cool for 10 – 15 min.
         - Whisk a final time, transfer the curd to a glass jar or plastic container and cover with a lid or plastic wrap.
         - Refrigerate for 4 – 5 hours, or until chilled and set.

 ---